anmolksachan/ThreatTracer/README.md

 12. Interactive Prompt: The script employs an interactive prompt to guide users through the process of entering the software component and version.
 13. Automated Querying: The script automates the process of querying and fetching CVE details, saving users time and effort.
 14. API Integration: It leverages the NVD API to retrieve and present accurate CVE information for the specified software version.
+15. Store results in text: Store the results in a nice formatted way.

 ### Prerequisites